robey/packrattle/docs/tutorial.md

 [ 3, '*', 4 ]
 ```

 As you can see, `seq` takes a list of parsers and joins them together.
 We didn't have to explain how to parse numbers again, either; we can just use the parser we stored in `number`.
-Being able to combine the parsers by name this way will help as they get more complex.
+Being able to combine the parsers by name this way will help a lot as the parsers and combinations get more complex.

-The new combined parser returns an array of the match results, in order.
+This new "sequenced" parser returns an array of the match results, in order.
 But it only succeeds if each of the inner parsers succeeds.

 ```javascript
 > multiply.run("3@4")